RTEMS/rtems-docs/c_user/symmetric_multiprocessing_services.rst

 - SPARC.

 It must be explicitly enabled via the ``--enable-smp`` configure command line option.
-To enable SMP in the application configuration see `Enable SMP Support for Applications`_.
+To enable SMP in the application configuration see :ref:`Enable SMP Support for Applications`.
 The default scheduler for SMP applications supports up to 32 processors and is a global fixed priority scheduler, see also :ref:`Configuring Clustered Schedulers`.
 For example applications see:file:`testsuites/smptests`.

 .. warning::

-   The SMP support in RTEMS is a work in progress.
+   The SMP support in the release of RTEMS is a work in progress.
 Before you start using this RTEMS version for SMP ask on the RTEMS mailing list.

 This chapter describes the services related to Symmetric Multiprocessing provided by RTEMS.